Mac98M/MachineLearning2024_DrAliyari_KNTUCourse/HomeWorks/HW2/README.md

 - Analyze the impact of various hyperparameters on classifier performance.
 - Understand the strengths and weaknesses of each classifier.

-## Dataset Information

-### CWRU Bearing Dataset

-The CWRU Bearing dataset was used for various experiments.
-The dataset contains vibration data collected from a motor with different fault conditions and speeds.
-The dataset used in this project includes three fault types in addition to normal operating conditions.

 ### Project Tasks

 #### Question 1: Multi-layer Perceptron (MLP)